scipopt/gcg/doc/resources/installation/git-install.md

 # Git Installation {#git-install}
+# Install GCG using Git
 > This guide aims at helping you to install GCG from Git.
 Note that you have to have access to the repository
 > (it is not public).
 If you want to let an automated installer do the work for you, you can download it
-> [here](scripts/installGCGfromGit.sh).
+> [here](installGCGfromGit.sh).
 Your SSH key has to be registered correctly for it to work.

-# Install GCG using Git
 ## Git prerequisites
 Please make sure that you have your ssh key saved in your Git account.
 Otherwise, you won't be able to clone or commit anything, since you have not authorized yourself.